Moving Cost Guide

 • Look up the company's USDOT number on FMCSA SAFER and confirm active interstate household goods authority.

 • Confirm whether the company is a carrier or a broker.
-Brokers are legal but must disclose their broker status; the carrier that actually drives your shipment matters most for liability.
+Brokers are legal but must disclose their status, and the carrier that actually drives your shipment matters most for liability.

-• Check the FMCSA National Consumer Complaint Database for the USDOT.
+• Check the FMCSA National Consumer Complaint Database for that USDOT.

 • Ask for binding or binding-not-to-exceed pricing in writing.

-• Read the bill of lading before signing on pickup day.
-The estimated and actual weight rules are printed there.
+• Read the Bill of Lading before signing on pickup day, because the weight rules are printed there.

 • Never wire a deposit or pay by gift card or peer-to-peer app.
 Reputable interstate carriers accept credit cards.